• Skip to primary navigation

 Via: gardenisto.com

 The easy drip system is fairly simple to set up.
-Drip systems are good for hyd.
+Drip systems are good for hydroponics beginners.
 This is because you work with growing mediums similar to dirt.
 These growing mediums are more flexible.
-They also offer better control in terms of their capacity to hold moisture and aeration. roponics beginners
+They also offer better control regarding their capacity to hold moisture and aeration.

 With this kind of system, water moves through an irrigation structure.
 The water drips to the plants from a tank found under the container for growing.